How to Get Rid of Debt in Six Simple Steps

 Getting into debt is easy when we cannot or do not keep track of expenses.
 A budget will show you if you have a surplus or a deficit.
 It also helps you control your spending.
 With a strong budget in place, you only buy what you need.

 You can use your surplus to pay off debts with larger interest rates.
-Talk to your financial advisor or even a trusted friend on how to create a realistic budget.
-You will get more tips on how to get rid of debt.
+Talk to your financial advisor or even a trusted friend about how to create a realistic budget.
+You will get more tips on how to get rid of debt fast.

 You can also find ways to earn extra cash in a month.
 This might include having to get a second job or working more hours.